 Final Ocean Blvd.
-Father's Day shooting suspect to appear in Myrtle Beach court
+Father’s Day shooting suspect to appear in Myrtle Beach court

 As officers arrived, gunfire rang out and six people were shot, according to the report.

-The incident started on 5th Avenue North when a car driven by Jarvez Graham stops and Reakown Graham, Keshawn Steele and Darius Little exit and approach one of the victims, according to the report.
+The incident started on 5th Avenue North when a car driven by Jarvez Graham stops and Raekwon Graham, Keshawn Steele and Darius Little exit and approach one of the victims, according to the report.
 They throw hand signals and then ran from the scene.

 Jarvez Graham drove the car south on Ocean Boulevard where he picked up the three.
 They drove to 4th Avenue where they wait.

-The suspected made plans to attack the victim.
-As a group of people approaches, Reakown Graham, Keshawn Steele and Darius Little left the car, according to the report.
+The suspects made plans to attack the victim.
+As a group of people approaches, Raekwon Graham, Keshawn Steele and Darius Little left the car, according to the report.

 Jarvez Graham yelled “burn him,” according to the report, which was the attack signal.
 Little fired shots hitting several people and carjacked a vehicle to escape, according to the report.